Cancelled Tours and Rescheduled Shows... Is there a way to prevent that from happening... Let's Find Out?

 If the latter is in place, then it will become very unlikely that any vocal injuries could actually occur.

-If this technique will become your FIRST NATURE, you will not need to worry much about anything (like the constant concerns about the preservation of your voice) for many years ahead.
+If this technique becomes your FIRST NATURE, you will not need to worry much about anything (like the constant concerns about the preservation of your voice) for many years ahead.

 However, you will always have to be on guard about the specific application of not only your singing voice, but also of your speaking voice...